+His most recent book, No Blank Check: The Origins and Consequences of Public Antipathy towards Presidential Power with Jon C. Rogowski was published in 2022 with Cambridge University Press ( Amazon | CUP).
 His first book, The Particularistic President: Executive Branch Politics and Political Inequality with Douglas Kriner is the winner of the 2016 Richard E. Neustadt Award ( Amazon | CUP).
-His second book, No Blank Check: The Origins and Consequences of Public Antipathy towards Presidential Power with Jon C. Rogowski was published in 2022 with Cambridge University Press ( Amazon | CUP).

-PhD in Government
+PhD Government

 Harvard University

-AM in Government
+AM Government

 Harvard University

-BA in Government and Politics
+BA Government and Politics

 University of Maryland, College Park